-Effective as of July 23, 2021
+Effective as of June 5, 2025

 The Board of Directors (the "Board") of Core & Main, Inc. (the "Company") has adopted the following guidelines as a general framework to assist the Board in carrying out its responsibility for the business and affairs of the Company to be managed by or under the direction of the Board and in furtherance of its continuing effort to enhance its corporate governance.
-These guidelines are in addition to, and are not intended to change or interpret, any federal or state law or regulation, including the Delaware General Corporation Law, as amended (the "DGCL"), the Company's Amended and Restated Certificate of Incorporation, the Company's Amended and Restated By-laws (as may be further amended or restated, the "By-laws") or the Stockholders Agreement, dated as of July 22, 2021, between the Company, CD&R Waterworks Holdings, LLC, CD&R Fund X Advisor Waterworks B, L.P., CD&R Fund X Waterworks B1, L.P. and CD&R Fund X-A Waterworks B, L.P. (collectively, "CD&R") (the "Stockholders Agreement").
-The Board and the Nominating and Governance Committee of the Board will review and amend these guidelines from time to time as they deem necessary and appropriate.
+These guidelines are in addition to, and are not intended to change or interpret, any federal or state law or regulation, including the Delaware General Corporation Law, as amended (the "DGCL") or the Company's Amended and Restated Certificate of Incorporation, or the Company's Amended and Restated By-laws (as may be further amended or restated, the "By-laws").
+The Board and the Nominating and Governance Committee of the Board (the "Nominating and Governance Committee") will review and amend these guidelines from time to time as they deem necessary and appropriate.